kwohlfahrt/GLPy/docs/examples/sample.rst

 All further steps require an OpenGL context, so one must be created.
 In this example, we will use ``GLUT`` to create one.

+..
+TODO: Do something about * and syntax highlighting

 .. testcode:: sample

    GLUT.glutInit()